Restaurant in New York City, United States

 Can Boqueria accommodate groups?

 Yes — the tapas format is purpose-built for groups.
-Shared plates mean ordering scales easily with headcount, and the 260 W 40th St location has the floor space to handle larger parties.
+Shared plates mean ordering scales easily with headcount, the 260 W 40th St location has the floor space to handle larger parties.
 For groups of six or more, book ahead rather than walk in, particularly on Friday and Saturday evenings when the room runs to 11 pm.

 Hours